Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

 ## What happens in case of an illegal message being recieved?

 Moderator-Client and server should never send [illegal messages](#errortypeenum), as this is a sign of a damaged architecture or insufficient network protocol.
 Should this marginal case occur nevertheless, the connection between Moderator-Client and server should be cut and the [illegal message](#errortypeenum) ignored.
+The game is then continued in Offline-Mode, unless the moderator chooses to go back online and reconenct to the server.

 ## What happens in case of a pause?